The Best of British Columbia’s Okanagan Valley

 I like to head up into the mountains quite often to check out the wildlife and take time to relax and unwind.
 With the ongoing decline of wildlife globally, I feel it’s important to photograph as many species as possible to show their significance and importance in balancing the environment.

 There is also an abundance of wildflowers that bloom from early spring to fall each year; they are so colourful and bring much joy after the winter season.
-My favourite wildflower is the arrowleaf balsamroot (pictured above), characterized by its bright yellow colour that stands out on the mountainside.
+My favourite wildflower is the arrowleaf balsamroot (above), characterized by its bright yellow colour that stands out on the mountainside.
 In my opinion, it’s worth your time to visit SilverStar Mountain Resort and enjoy the 16 kilometres of trails to view the extensive flora and fauna in the area.
+(Check out more great hikes in Canada.)

 I often see bears in my travels.
 One day, I came across a little black bear in Enderby who was playing in an alfalfa field.
 The bear looked as though he was having a blast.
 I managed to capture his photo just as he looked up at me, then he spotted me and ran away.

 Another commonly seen creature in my travels are coyotes.
 They always bring a smile to my face, as they remind me of the cartoon character Wile E. Coyote.
-One particular coyote (pictured above) appeared as if he was hiding in the grass, laughing at me.
+One particular coyote (above) appeared as if he was hiding in the grass, laughing at me.

 There are also quite a few moose in our area, although they are a little harder to find.
 I remember the first moose I saw—I was so intimidated by its size and unpredictability.